WesleyG/nodejs1/readme.md

 -- July 2014 --
 Node Beginner Book
-Left off at "The start handler will respond from within the anonymous exec() callback, and the upload handler still simply replies with “Hello Upload”, but now by making use of the response object."
+Left off at "The HTML for this textarea form needs to be served by our /start request handler, so let’s add it right away, in file requestHandlers.js:"

 Start is taking 10 seconds but upload is immediate - asynchronous, non-blocking requests are working.